A "Professional Home" for K-16 teachers of science.

 Travel to sites is the responsibility of each participant.
 Car pooling is advised and encouraged.
 Car pool lists will be shared during the orientation session (June 17).

 The Central Valley Science Project is offering a unique summer institute experience integrating field study activities to better understand the ecological processes that have produced alpine and riparian habitat zones.
 Participants will explore issues affecting the ecology of these habitats such as water and wetland resources, climate change, and human impact.
 Topics are covered in depth, giving teachers the resources to explore these issues and the human impacts on this dynamic system.
 Teachers will work as teams of scientists in the field to collaborate, problem solve, and present findings to each other.
 Investigations will incorporate scientific and engineering practices with current technologies available to collect data, sharpen observation skills, and enhance essential workplace skills.
-This intensive course will also introduce the structure of the Common Core State Standards, Next Generation Science Standards, and CTE Standards for Kindergarten through 12th grade.
+This intensive course will also introduce the structure of the Common Core State Standards and Next Generation Science Standards,

 Applications are due by June 5. $50 deposit required to reserve spot. $50 forfeited if you do not show up.